RBMHTechnology/eventuate/src/sphinx/architecture.rst

 Eventuate internally uses batching to optimize read and write throughput.
 It is used for

-- producing new events to the event log: Whenever a write operation to a an event log is in progress, new write requests are batched and served when the previous write operation completed.
+- producing new events to the event log: Whenever a write operation to an event log is in progress, new write requests are batched and served when the previous write operation completed.
 This strategy leads to dynamically increasing write-batch sizes (up to a configurable maximum) under increasing write loads.
 If there is no current write operation in progress, a new write request is served immediately, keeping latency at a minimum.

 - consuming events from the event log: Events can be read from the event log in batches which allows for efficient integration of external consumers.